Skip to main content

 François sees his study as the starting point for more research on global dew formation.
 He is now taking his own research further with a study focused on the interrelationships between rainfall, dew formation and moisture in the air.
 This study will use data from a global network of weather stations.

-These studies could help researchers update climate change models to include the effects of dew in different ecosystems.
+These studies could help researchers update change models to include the effects of dew in different ecosystems.
 Knowing how much dew is produced globally, and understanding the conditions under which it forms, could also predict the yield of dew condensers used for water production in some parts of the world.

 "Now, we have a tool that allows us to extrapolate dew formation from sensor data, which will give us a better picture of what dew formation looks like globally," he says.
 "This will help us model how ecosystems will respond to water stress in the future and predict which ecosystems will survive."